paulinavcole/Birthday-Finder/README.md

   - hide and show sections
   - highlight a section of the page
   - or anything else you can think of!

+Created Website about Astrology to uncover more about the secrets of the self!
+Functionality includes:
+- being able to pull your star sign
+- info about astrology
+- links to horoscopes